Zaki101Aslam/time-machine-firefox/README.md

 ![Privacy](https://img.shields.io/badge/Privacy-100%25_Local-00ff00)
 ![Status](https://img.shields.io/badge/Status-Passed_Review-yellow)

-## 🚀 Status
-**Note:** This extension has been submitted to the Mozilla Add-on Store and is currently **Awaiting Review**.
-Once approved, a direct installation link will be provided here.

 ## 🚀 Overview
 **Time Machine** allows you to set a specific "Cutoff Date" and choose a direction:
 - **Filter Future (Hide Newer):** Banishes everything published *after* your target date.
 Perfect for historical research or escaping modern content algorithms (YouTube Shorts, Google AI Overviews).